 This recipe for round Eastern European kolacky uses baking powder, cream cheese, and butter in the dough to make a flaky pastry topped with sweet fruit preserves or sweet cheese.

 These pastries are also spelled kolaczki in Polish.
 They can be made in a wide variety of shapes, including foldovers and rolls filled with fruit preserves.
 This recipe takes the easier, but still traditional, route and makes a pastry simply topped with the preserves or sweet cheese filling as you desire.
-You can use a round cookie cutter as shown or make them into square, diamonds, or other shapes.
-Here are more kolaczki recipes to spark further explorations.
+You can use a round cookie cutter as shown or make them into squares, diamonds, or other shapes.

 You'll have to plan ahead a little, as you'll need to refrigerate the dough for a few hours or overnight before you roll it out, top it, and bake it.
 That can make it a project to complete with your kids or grandkids.
 Children enjoy making the thumbprint in the cookies where you'll add the sweet filling.

 - 1 cup butter (softened)

 - 1 tablespoon sugar